doyleax/doyleax.github.io/_drafts/Pandas_&_space_efficiency.md

 memory usage: 1.3 GB
 ```

+### Numeric Columns

 All int64 columns.
 An integer column can be 8, 16, 32, or 64 bits, while float columns can be 16, 32, or 64 bits.
 Know that a float16 column is the same size as an int16 column.

 How do we know the optimal size for our numeric columns?
-Numpy has iinfo, finfo (integer, float info) attribute that can tell us the range which a column's values should fall within for each size.
+Numpy has iinfo, finfo (integer, float info) attributes that tell us the range which a column's values should fall within for each size.
 Below, we will use this to create a reference that will give us all of the ranges for each bit size.

 ```python
 # all the possible bit sizes for floats, ints